A Meaningful Life for a Better World (Science Classes)

 My students were highly engaged and had so many questions.
 They learned so much and, since the presentation, have been sharing with me some of their latest choices to make an impact.
 Thank you, LGK! -Mrs. Esposito, Middle School Teacher, Oceanside, CA.

-High School and College Program
+Project Eat for the Planet: Middle, High School and College Programs

 Values into Action: Creating Social Change (Psychology, Social Studies)